deadcoast/scrubb_cli/README.md

 # scrubb

-> **Emoji Scrubber & Folder Organizer CLI** - Remove emojis from text files and organize cluttered directories
+> **Multi Function Scrubber CLI** - `scrubb`
+- Remove emojis from document / code files
+- Organize cluttered directories and clean them up

-A command-line tool that removes emojis from text files across your codebase and organizes files into categorized folders, with comprehensive statistics tracking and configurable ignore patterns.
+`scrubb` Is a command-line tool that removes emojis from text files across your codebase and organizes files into categorized folders, with comprehensive statistics tracking and configurable ignore patterns.

 ## Features